Combinatorics of the Springer correspondence for classical Lie algebras and their duals in characteristic 2: introduction

 Let $G$ be a connected reductive algebraic group over an algebraically closed field of characteristic $p$.
 Let $\Lg$ be the Lie algebra of $G$ and $\Lg^*$ the dual vector space of $\Lg$.
 When $p$ is large enough, Springer \cite{Sp1} constructs a correspondence which associates to an irreducible character of the Weyl group of $G$ a unique pair $(x,\phi)$ with $x\in\Lg$ nilpotent and $\phi$ an irreducible character of the component group $A_G(x)=Z_G(x)/Z_G^0(x)$.
 For arbitrary $p$, Lusztig \cite{Lu1} constructs the generalized Springer correspondence which is related to unipotent conjugacy classes in $G$.
 Assume $p=2$ and $G$ is of type $B,C$ or $D$, a Springer correspondence for $\Lg$ (resp. $\Lg^*$) is constructed in \cite{X1} (resp. \cite{X2}) using a similar construction as in \cite{Lu1,Lu4}.

 Assume $G$ is classical.
-When $p$ is large, Shoji \cite{sh1} describes an algorithm to compute the Springer correspondence which does not provide a close formula.
+When $p$ is large, Shoji \cite{sh1} describes an algorithm to compute the Springer correspondence which does not provide a closed formula.
 A combinatorial description of the generalized correspondence for $G$ is given by Lusztig \cite{Lu1} for $p\neq 2$ and by Lusztig, Spaltenstein \cite {LS} for $p=2$.
-Spaltenstein \cite{Spal} describes a part of the Springer correspondence for $\Lg$ under the assumption that the theory of Springer representation is valid for $\Lg$ when $p=2$.
+Spaltenstein \cite{Spal} describes a part of the Springer correspondence for $\Lg$ (when $p=2$) under the assumption that the theory of Springer representation is still valid in this case.
 We describe the Springer correspondence for $\Lg$ and $\Lg^*$ using similar combinatorics that appears in \cite{Lu1,LS}.
 It is very nice that this combinatorics gives a unified description for (generalized) Springer correspondences of classical groups in all cases, namely, in $G$, $\Lg$ and $\Lg^*$ in all characteristics.
-Moreover, it gives rise to close formulas for computing the correspondences.
+Moreover it gives rise to closed formulas for computing the correspondences.